 Critics of the modern game industry tend to look back fondly to the olden days, where all the cost of a game was upfront.
 You bought the darn thing, brought it home, and you didn’t have to worry about micro-transactions or content that was carved out for DLC.
-Your only concern was if the damn thing would even run on your PC or home computer.
+Your only concern was if the game would even run on your PC or home computer.

-Times changes many things, however.
+Time changes many things, however.
 When we first reviewed Ports of Call here on this website, we did so through the independent Steam version.
 For 4 euros you get a Windows port of the Amiga classic.
 It runs without protest on modern systems, it works smoothly with Remote Play Together, it’s a fantastic deal.
 However, the game is also sold on the Ports of Call website where you are offered a very different package:

 Now what is all of this?
 Instead of giving the developer money and getting their game, you need to buy one of their tiered licenses.
 It’s not unheard of nowadays, but instead of different bits of DLC, each different license gets you completely different games, on top of a bizarre headstart in POC Classic, the port of the Amiga game.

 And what are these other games?
 Well, I’d love to know as well.
 The development of Ports of Call is so convoluted it’s almost unbelievable.
 Take a look at the following, official timeline:

 Three neat boxes seem like they should sum up what is and isn’t in each bundle, but what are these games?
 What is POCXXL and why are there 3 versions of it across 20 years?
 Why is it linked to whatever pocsim3d is when that isn’t even in the same license?
 Why is there a POC 2008 Deluxe Edition not available in any bundle when there is also a POCXXL in 2008 that is included?

 This table and graph combined conjure forth more questions than they answered, putting customers in the difficult position where they aren’t sure what they are even buying.
 Let’s first dissect what all these names and abbreviations even mean…